ionic-team/capacitor-site/pages/docs/v3/guides/environment-specific-configurations.md

 3. Find the "App copy-Info" file in the Project Navigator panel and press the `Enter` key to rename it.
 Set the file's name to "App QA-Info.plist".
 4. Return to the project's settings.
 Ensuring that the "App QA" target is selected, open the _Build Settings_ section.
 Scroll down to Packaging and change the **Info.plist File** entry to "App QA-Info.plist".

 The iOS project now has two runnable schemes: "App" and "App QA".
-Capacitor's configuration file allows you to supply which scheme to build during the `open` and `run` commands.
+Capacitor's configuration file allows you to supply which scheme to build during the `run` command.

 You can find additional information on iOS schemes [at this link](https://developer.apple.com/library/archive/documentation/ToolsLanguages/Conceptual/Xcode_Overview/ManagingSchemes.html).